Colin McLaren: Police career

-McLaren joined the police academy in New South Wales at the age of 24 and worked in law enforcement during the 1980s and 1990s.
+McLaren joined Victoria Police at the age of 24 and worked in law enforcement during the 1980s and 1990s.
 When asked to join a covert surveillance unit, he began spying on drug importers and the ringleaders of organised crime, before going undercover and organising a covert sting operation.

 As a member of Australian task forces, McLaren worked as a suit-and-tie detective.
 He contributed on the Walsh Street murders of police constables Steven Tynan and Damian Eyre, the Mr Cruel child rapes, the murder of thirteen-year-old Karmein Chan, and the bombing of the National Crime Authority offices in Adelaide, where he was task force leader.
-McLaren then went undercover, where for two years he infiltrated Australia's mafia in the guise of a money laundering art dealer.
+McLaren then went undercover, where for two years he infiltrated Australia's mafia in the guise of a money-laundering art dealer.
 Eleven Mafia bosses received sentences of up to 13 years each for major drug trafficking and racketeering.
 He also went undercover for another year to gain evidence on the mafia responsible for the NCA bombing.

 He ended his police career as a permanent lecturer at the detective training school, his subjects being 'crime scene management' and 'field investigations'.

 Writing career

 McLaren began writing in 2005, commencing on his first book, which became a best seller.
 McLaren's first book, Infiltration, is a non-fiction book detailing his efforts as a suit and tie detective and undercover agent who infiltrated the Mafia.
 McLaren followed this up with On the Run, a non-fiction book about McLaren as his Mafia alias, Cole Goodwin, which was adapted to a screenplay.
 McLaren's third book, Sunflower, is a historical work depicting the experiences of his grandfather, one of Australia's longest-serving foot soldiers in the First World War.

 McLaren's book JFK: The Smoking Gun was based upon Howard Donahue's theory that United States president John F. Kennedy was accidentally shot by a secret service agent in the car behind Kennedy's limousine.
 McLaren's investigation was a continuation of Bonar Menninger's earlier book about Donahue's theory, Mortal Error: The Shot That Killed JFK.

 From 2016 to 2018, McLaren researched the case of the murder of Bob Chappell in Hobart, Tasmania, where Susan Neill-Fraser was convicted of killing her de facto husband on their yacht.
-For two years, McLaren spoke to hundreds of people, witnesses and police and produced a book called Southern Justice, to be released in 2019.
+For two years, McLaren spoke to hundreds of people, witnesses and police and produced a book called Southern Justice, published in 2019.
 It details an alternative view of the murder and shows that other persons may have been involved and that Neill-Fraser may be innocent.
 He was called to give evidence at the Supreme Court in early 2019.